MarcosGilDev/React_ConsumingAPI/README.md

 # React_ConsumingAPI

-Steps should be followed to create this project:__
+Steps should be followed to create this project:

-1- Create new package.json using npm init.__
+1- Create new package.json using npm init.

-    1- You need a description and a repository field 2- Install npm using "npm i --save"
+    1- You need a description and a repository field

+2- Install npm using "npm i --save"

-3- Create a web pack using "npm install webpack --save-dev" 4- Create a new file with the name "webpack.config.js" 5- Add the following line in you package.json:
+3- Create a web pack using "npm install webpack --save-dev"

+4- Create a new file with the name "webpack.config.js"

+5- Add the following line in you package.json:

-    1- "scripts": {
+        "scripts": {
             "start": "webpack"
         },
 6- Install babel using "npm i babel-core babel-preset-es2015 babel-preset-react --only:dev"